 Here are some pics from the journey.
-We started in the north and actually went through snowy mountain areas and at times could see the Atlas mountains in the distance as we drove southeast.
+We started in the north and went through snowy mountain areas and at times could see the Atlas mountains in the distance as we drove southeast.

 We were introduced to our adorable camels Bob and Joe and we were off.